Gradient Span Algorithms Make Predictable Progress in High Dimension: Setting and main results

-for some probability measure \(\schoenbergMeas\) on \([0,\infty)\) \citep[Theorem~3.8.5]{sasvariMultivariateCharacteristicCorrelation2013}.
-The spin glasses represent a wide class of (non-stationary) isotropic random functions that are not stationary isotropic on \(\real^\dims\) but also valid in all dimensions.
-A full classification of (non-stationary) isotropic kernels on \(\real^\dims\) is not yet available.
+where the \(\alpha_n\) are continuous positive definite kernels on \([0, \infty)\).
+With \(\alpha_n(x,y) = a_n \|x\|^n \|y\|^n\) for \(a_n\in \real\), dot product kernels represent a wide class of (non-stationary) isotropic random functions that are not stationary isotropic on \(\real^\dims\) but also valid in all dimensions.
+Restricted to the sphere, dot product kernels are known as spin glasses in statistical mechanics.